lomichael/browserf/README.md

 A small web browser written in C++, done in my free time as a learning project.

 ## Test Progress
-- [ ] Networking
+- Networking
     - [ ] Fetch a local text file.
     - [ ] Fetch content over HTTP.
     - [ ] Fetch a non-existent resource.
     - [ ] Fetch content over HTTPS.
-- [ ] Rendering / Layout Engine
-    - [ ] HTML Parser
+- HTML Parser
     - [ ] Parse a minimal HTML document.
     - [ ] Parse nested HTML elements.
     - [ ] Parse elements with text content.
     - [ ] Parse element attributes.
-    - [ ] CSS Parser
+- CSS Parser
     - [ ] Parse a simple CSS rule.
     - [ ] Parse multiple CSS rules.
     - [ ] Parse class and ID selectors.
     - [ ] Parse descendant and child selectors.
+- JavaScript Engine
+    - [ ] Execute JavaScript that changes text content.
+    - [ ] Execute a JavaScript function that modifies the DOM.
+    - [ ] Execute JavaScript that interacts with multiple DOM elements.
+    - [ ] Attach an event listener and simulate an event.
-    - [ ] Page Layout
+- Page Layout
     - [ ] Calculate layout for non-nested elements.
     - [ ] Calculate layout with margin, border, padding.
     - [ ] Differentiate between inline and block elements in layout.
     - [ ] Calculate layout for nested elements and elements with float.
-    - [ ] Page Renderer
+- Page Renderer
     - [ ] Render a page with simple text content.
     - [ ] Render text with various font sizes and styles.
     - [ ] Render elements with borders and background colors.
     - [ ] Render elements with various colors.
-- [ ] JavaScript Engine
-    - [ ] Execute JavaScript that changes text content.
-    - [ ] Execute a JavaScript function that modifies the DOM.
-    - [ ] Execute JavaScript that interacts with multiple DOM elements.
-    - [ ] Attach an event listener and simulate an event.

 ## Resources
 - [Web Browser Engineering](browser.engineering)